PyFPGA/pyfpga/doc/dev.md

 PyFPGA uses PEP8 guidelines.

+The following is an overview of the main PyFPGA components and its relationship, which is explained in the sub-sections of this document.

 ![PyFPGA components](images/schema.png)
-*Overview of the main PyFPGA components and its relationship*

 ## fpga/tool/template.tcl